 - Click on the domain for which you want to change the PHP version.

-Tip: You can also switch several domains to the same PHP version in one step.
-Simply check the desired domains in the overview and then click on Select PHP version.
+Tip: To change several domains to the same PHP version at the same time, simply select the corresponding checkboxes and then click Select PHP version.

-The new PHP version is now activated.
-This may take a moment.
+The selected PHP version has now been activated.
+This may take a moment to take effect.

-- We recommend that you always run your websites with a current PHP version.
-Currently this is 7.2.
-With PHP 7.2 you can use the most popular and proven applications (WordPress, Joomla, Drupal etc.) without any further compatibility problems.
-In addition to new features, newer PHP versions usually also offer performance improvements, which can be noticeable in the form of shorter loading or reaction times of the website.
+- In general, we recommend running websites with a current PHP version.
+With PHP 8.0, for example, you can use the most common and proven builders (WordPress, Joomla, Drupal, etc.) without any compatibility problems.
+In addition to new features, newer PHP versions often also offer performance improvements, which can be noticeable in the form of shorter loading or reaction times of the website.